Send an MMS Message

 * `message: string` - The content of the message being sent.

 * `image: string` - The URL of an [attachment](#supported-attachment-types) for a message.
-By default, messages with attachments (`image`) will be sent as an MMS.
-This URL needs to be publicly accessible; this ensures Mobile Text Alerts can access it when sending.
+This URL needs to be publicly accessible; this ensures Mobile Text Alerts can access it when sending.&#x20;

 * `templateId: number` - Messages can be saved as pre-set message templates for reuse with saved controlled templates on your account assigned a `templateId`.
 Visit [Message Templates](/tutorials/message-sending/message-templates.md) tutorial to learn more.